Menu

 Intrapleural or Intraperitoneal Chemotherapy

 Chemotherapy drugs can be administered directly into the pleura, or chest cavity, or into the peritoneum, the abdominal cavity.
 Doctors use a catheter for this treatment, placing it through a small incision located in the chest or abdominal wall.
+This targeted approach aims to deliver a high dose of chemotherapy drugs to cancer cells in the lining of these cavities.
+However, it’s important to note that this approach is unsuitable for all patients.

 This is an icon of chemotherapy.

-How Chemotherapy Helps
+How Chemotherapy Medication Works

 Chemotherapy is often used in combination with other medications or treatments.
 If the tumors are small enough, chemotherapy works as a standalone treatment.
-Chemo can also be used after radiation and surgery to attack the microscopic cancer cells not visible to the naked eye.
+Chemotherapy can also be used after radiation and surgery to attack microscopic cancer cells not visible to the naked eye.
 Additionally, chemotherapy helps prepare patients for different treatment methods, such as shrinking a tumor before surgery, known as neoadjuvant therapy.
-Finally, in cases where the tumor is unresectable, chemo helps relieves cancer symptoms or extend survival, also known as palliative chemotherapy.
+Finally, in cases where the tumor is unresectable, chemo helps relieve cancer symptoms or extend survival, also known as palliative chemotherapy.

 This is an icon demonstrating one of the mesothelioma symptoms.

-Side-Effects of Chemotherapy
+Side-Effects of Chemotherapy Medications

 • Diarrhea